-i.
-Local Choice functions are those which the authority may treat as the responsibility of the Executive (in part or whole) or as Council (non-executive) functions, at its discretion.
+Local Choice functions are those which the authority may treat as the responsibility of the Executive (in part or whole) or as Non-Executive functions, at its discretion.
 The table below sets out how these are treated in Birmingham.

 Local Choice Functions.
-7 Decision Making Body Delegation of functions to Committees or officers Functions under a local Act (other than one specified or referred to in Reg 2 or Schedule 1 of the Regulations 2000) Cabinet The relevant Director for the function concerned.
-To determine appeals against any decision of the authority where there is a right of appeal to a council committee (this excludes matters where statutory arrangements exist) Council Business Management Committee -
+Decision Making Body Delegation of functions to Committees or officers Functions under a local Act (other than one specified or referred to in Reg 2 or Schedule 1 of the Regulations 2000) Cabinet The relevant Director for the function concerned.
+To determine appeals against any decision of the authority where there is a right of appeal to a council committee (this excludes matters where statutory arrangements exist) Council Business Management Committee - To appoint review boards under the Social Security Act 1998.8 Full Council Director of Legal s34(4) Social Security Act 1998

-7 Local Authorities (Functions and Responsibilities) Regulations 2000, Schedule 2
+&lt;sup>7 Local Authorities (Functions and Responsibilities) Regulations 2000, Schedule 2

 Local Choice Functions.
-7 Decision Making Body Delegation of functions to Committees or officers To appoint review boards under the Social Security Act 1998.
-8 Full Council City Solicitor To make arrangements for appeals against exclusion of pupils from maintained schools Cabinet Strategic Director, Children and Families OR the City Solicitor To make arrangements for appeals regarding school admissions.
-9 Cabinet Strategic Director, Children and Families OR the City Solicitor To make arrangements for appeals by governing bodies against a decision of the Local Authority to admit a child to whom s.87 of the School Standards and Framework Act 1998 applies 10 Cabinet Strategic Director, Children and Families OR the City Solicitor To make arrangements for appeals by governing bodies Cabinet Strategic Director, Children and Families Any function relating to contaminated land.
-11 a) to the extent that the function involves the formulation of a strategic policy Cabinet Strategic Director, City Operations b) to the extent that the function does not involves the formulation of strategic policy Council The control of pollution or the management of air quality 12 a) to the extent that the function involves the Cabinet Strategic Director, Place, Prosperity and Sustainability and Strategic Director, City Operations formulation of a strategic policyb) to the extent that the function does not involves the formulation of strategic policy Council
+Decision Making Body Delegation of functions to Committees or officers To make arrangements for appeals against exclusion of pupils from maintained schools Cabinet Executive Director, Children and Families OR the Director of Legal To make arrangements for appeals regarding school admissions.
+Cabinet Executive Director, Children and Families OR the Director of Legal To make arrangements for appeals by governing bodies against a decision of the Local Authority to admit a child to whom s.87 of the School Standards and Framework Act 1998 applies.
+10 Cabinet Executive Director, Children and Families OR the Director of Legal To make arrangements for appeals by governing bodies Cabinet Executive Director, Children and Families Any function relating to contaminated land. a) to the extent that the function involves the formulation of a strategic policy Cabinet Executive Director, City Operations b) to the extent that the function does not involves the formulation of strategic policy Council The control of pollution or the management of air quality 12 a) to the extent that the function involves the formulation of a strategic policy Cabinet Executive Director, Place, Prosperity and Sustainability and Executive Director, City Operations b) to the extent that the function does not involves the formulation of strategic policy Council To serve an abatement notice in respect of a statutory nuisance.
+13 Council Licensing and Public Protection Committee Executive Director, City Operations